 Below are recommendations for vehicles that are more sustainable alternatives by type/utility.
-Because this market is ever expanding, it is also recommended to refer to the U.S. Department of Energy's database of hybrids and federally recognized alternative fuel vehicles.
+Because this market is constantly expanding, it would be useful to refer to the U.S. Department of Energy's database of hybrids and federally recognized alternative fuel vehicles.